 2. Sergey Brin (Florida) $253.4B

-Brin acquired a $51 million waterfront mansion on Allison Island in Miami and shifted Alphabet-controlled entities to Florida to sever California ties.
-He also co-founded Building a Better California alongside former Google CEO Eric Schmidt — a political spending committee that raised $80 million by April 2026, with Brin contributing more than half.
-The committee is backing three competing ballot initiatives designed to block or neutralize the wealth tax.
+Brin acquired a $51 million waterfront mansion on Allison Island in Miami Beach, purchasing the seven-bedroom property from LVMH executive Michael Burke through a Nevada-based LLC.
+He also shifted Alphabet-controlled entities to Florida to sever California ties.
+Brin co-founded Building a Better California alongside former Google CEO Eric Schmidt, a political organization that raised roughly $80 million by late April 2026, with Brin contributing more than half of that total at approximately $45 million.
+The group is backing competing ballot initiatives designed to block or neutralize the wealth tax.

 3. Mark Zuckerberg (Florida) $239.0B

-In early 2026, reports surfaced that Zuckerberg and Priscilla Chan were acquiring a $170 million estate on Miami’s Indian Creek Island, known in luxury real estate circles as the Billionaire Bunker and already home to Jeff Bezos and Carl Icahn.
-A Meta spokesperson declined to confirm the change of primary residence, but the scale and timing of the purchase were unmistakable.
+In early 2026, reports confirmed that Zuckerberg and Priscilla Chan were acquiring a $170 million estate on Miami’s Indian Creek Island.
+Known in luxury real estate circles as the Billionaire Bunker, the island is already home to Jeff Bezos and Carl Icahn, and Brin’s Allison Island purchase placed three of the world’s five richest people within roughly 20 square miles of one another.
+A Meta spokesperson declined to confirm the change of primary residence, but the scale and timing of the purchase left little ambiguity.
 Under the wealth tax, Zuckerberg would have owed approximately $12 billion on his net worth as of January 1, 2026.

 4. Peter Thiel (Florida) $27.5B

 The PayPal and Palantir co-founder moved his family investment firm’s operations from California to Miami in late December 2025.
-His company remains headquartered in Los Angeles, but personal residency and family office functions have shifted east.
-Thiel pointed to California’s “hostile” tax environment as the deciding factor, and later donated $3 million to the California Business Roundtable, a separate opposition group.
+His company remains headquartered in Los Angeles, but personal residency and family office functions shifted east.
+Thiel cited California’s “hostile” tax environment as the deciding factor, and separately donated $3 million to the California Business Roundtable, one of several opposition groups.

 5. Travis Kalanick (Texas) $8.7B

 The Uber founder and current CEO of Atoms (formerly City Storage Systems) completed his move to Austin on December 18, 2025.
-Asked about the timing on a podcast, he said the move was “prior to January.”
-Had he stayed in California through the snapshot date, he stood to owe between approximately $180 million and $435 million.
+On a subsequent podcast, he described the timing as “prior to January.”
+Had he remained in California through the snapshot date, he would have owed between approximately $180 million and $435 million.
 The relocation coincided with a corporate rebrand and a strategic pivot toward industrial robotics and AI.

 6. Don Hankey (Nevada) $8.2B